W1: Classic Calver Circuit

 Author and historian Jane Hatcher takes you on a walk around Richmond and reveals its Georgian past through its stunning buildings and tells of some of the history of its celebrated inhabitants.

 E2.
-Echoes Of The Past Etched in Lime - in partnership with English Heritage's Cell Block Project
+SOLD OUT: Echoes Of The Past Etched in Lime - in partnership with English Heritage's Cell Block Project

 Richmond Town Hall DL10 4QL * 7.30pm * Tickets £5 (ticket price reduced thanks to the generosity of English Heritage's Cell Block Project) * Book stall * Fair Trade bar * Disabled access